oasis-tcs/openc2-jadn/jadn-v2.0.md

 classified against its subtypes.
 * The `final` TypeOption indicates that this type can be used as a classifier but cannot have subtypes.

-Although the subset rule is meaningful and inheritance TypeOptions are valid for all core types, in practice inheritance is useful with only some types:
+Although the subset rule is definitive and inheritance TypeOptions are valid for all core types, in practice inheritance is useful with only some types:

 * **Primitive:** Inheritance is not useful with primitive types because: